jembi/openhim-core-js/README.md

 openhim-core --conf=path/to/default.json
 ```

-> To specify the timezone that the openhim services are used in, change the utcOffset value in the default.json file.
-If the timezone's offset value is not specified, the dafault offset of +200 will be used.
-This ensures that weekly and daily channel reports have the correct timestamps.
+> To specify the timezone in which the openhim services are used, change the utcOffset value in the default.json file.
+If the time-zone's offset value is not specified, the default server time will be used.
+This ensures that weekly and daily channel reports have the expected timestamps.

 For more information about the config options, [click here](https://github.com/jembi/openhim-core-js/blob/master/config/config.md).